tzanidis/Two-Player-Snakes/README.txt

 README

-Name: Chris Tzanidis Henry Lo
+Name: Chris Tzanidis and Henry Lo
 Section: LBL A2 (60696)

 Copied code includes code taught in class such as the function WaitOnSerial3(), and arduino library.